Technically-Possible/Notepads-/README.md

 ### Howdy This is my notepad project 🖖

-The aim of this project is to build a notepad application in as many languages as I can through my furloughed due to covid-19<br /> <br />

-### - Languages Planed to be used to make a Notepad...
+The aim of this project is to build a notepad application in as many languages as I can through my furloughed due to covid-19 Languages Planed to be used to make a Notepad<br /> <br />
 ### - Completed(Basic Implemation needs to be upgraded)...
 <p align="center">